AscendingPassage.com HOME PAGE.

 They are busy already, these Bedouins, in opening the gates for some

-magnesium to light up the temples--quite an outfit in short.
+magnesium to light up the temples--quite an outfit. in short.

 Farther on, when I have taken the road to Luxor, it is not long before

-I meet, under the palm-trees and on the sands, the crowd, the main
+I meet the crowd, the main

 body of the arrivals--some in carriages, some on horseback, some on